magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_about-being-careful.md

 difficult for everything to be lost.
 A rich person can become a pauper in a couple of days.
 A pauper can become a rich person.
 It’s all owing to the fact that these conditions are impermanent and unstable.
-Thus, the Buddha said, ‘’: heedlessness is the way to death.
+Thus, the Buddha said, ‘*pamādo maccuno padaṃ*’: heedlessness is the way to death.
 The heedless are like the dead.
 Don’t be heedless!
-All beings and all are unstable and impermanent.
+All beings and all *saṅkhārā* are unstable and impermanent.
 Don’t form any attachment to them!
 Happy or sad, progressing or falling apart, in the end it all comes to the same place.
 Please understand this.

 Living in the world and having this perspective, we can be free of danger.
 Whatever we may gain or accomplish in the world because of our